-Gambling addicts are hard to spot, there are usually no obvious signs of an addiction such as with drugs and alcohol, and often the gambler takes considerable care to hide their addiction from their loved ones, they sneak around, withdraw from friends and family, lie about where they’ve been and what they’ve been up to.
+Gambling addicts can be hard to spot because there are usually no obvious signs of an addiction such as with drugs and alcohol, and often the gambler takes considerable care to hide their addiction from their loved ones; they sneak around, withdraw from friends and family, lie about where they’ve been and what they’ve been up to.
 It is for this reason many choose to deny they have a problem and are reluctant to seek treatment.
 Do not despair, compulsive gambling is treatable and affective solutions are available.

-Gladstones offers tailored treatment programmes for anyone courageous enough to admit that they have an issue with compulsive gambling and is ready to seek treatment.
-Any underlying unpleasant feelings such as stress, depression, loneliness, fear and anxiety that are triggering your compulsive gambling or making it worse will be addressed by our intensive care team at Gladstones, who will put a customised recovery plan in place to aid your recovery.
+Gladstones private addiction rehab clinic offers tailored treatment programmes for anyone courageous enough to admit that they have an issue with compulsive gambling and is ready to seek treatment.
+Any underlying unpleasant feelings such as stress, depression, loneliness, fear and anxiety that are triggering your compulsive gambling or making it worse will be addressed by our intensive care team at Gladstones, who will put a recovery plan in place to aid your recovery from gambling addiction.
 It is important to seek professional support for compulsive gambling, as the financial and emotional devastation caused by the addiction can be overwhelming and the risk of suicide in gambling addicts is high.
 It’s very important to take any thoughts or talk of suicide seriously.

 If you are worried about yourself or a loved one with a gambling problem do not hesitate to call Gladstones on 0845 519 9309 or email firstname.lastname@example.org.